OpenCollarTeam/opencollarteam.github.io/docs/Weld.md

 title: Weld and Unweld
 ---

-Weld is a feature that appears in the main menu only when the collar is **locked.**  It permanently removes the ability to unlock the collar.
+Weld is a feature that appears in the main menu only when the collar is **locked.**  It is only visible to collar owners.
+Wearers can use Weld if they are also owners (either by default or because they have added Wearer to the Owner list).
+Weld permanently removes the ability to unlock the collar.
 # Weld
 To enable weld, lock the collar and press Weld in the button that now appears in the main menu.
-- Owners and wearers can enable Weld.
+- Owners can enable Weld.
 - If the owner enables Weld, the wearer gets a dialog request for consent.
 - When Weld is enabled, the **Lock** button disappears from the main menu.
 At this point, neither the owner nor the wearer can unlock the collar until the weld is broken.